zachwong00/data-analytics-projects/Zoom Subscriptions - Trends Analysis/sql/README.md

 | South East Asia | $156.50       | 2020, Q2 |

 ### Q7: Monthly New Subscribers and Revenue Growth
-For 2020, the month of May saw the highest subscribers (11.6K users) while highest revenue growth was in March (200.3% increase)
+For 2020, the month of May saw the highest subscribers (11.6K subs) while highest revenue growth was in March (200.3% increase)

 As for 2021, the highest amount of subscribers (10.3K subs) and revenue growth (16.34% increase) occured in March.

 ### Q8: Total Sales and Number of Subscribers by Year and Plan